What is Physiotherapy?

-Receiving physiotherapy will speed up your return back to normal by:
+Receiving physiotherapy will speed up your recovery by:

-Massaging tissues to assist their healing capability and mobilising.
+Massaging tissue to assist their healing capability and mobilising.

-Stretching and mobilizing joints so that they are at their optimal functioning level.
+Stretching and mobilising joints so that they are at their optimal functioning level.

 Helping you to retrain postural muscles that may be weakened and hindering your recovery.

 Helping you to retrain movement patterns that may be dysfunctional.

 Who needs Physiotherapy?